LyleBranzuela/Attack-On-Titan/README.md

 # Attack-On-Titan
-Attack on Titan stick game.
+An Attack On Titan tribute game, inspired by Stick Wars.